expfactory/expfactory-docker-dev/README.md

 and run the script.
 You can also copy paste the code into the interactive shell generated with `python manage.py shell`.

-### Configuration with Mechanical Turk

-Mechnical Turk relies on an AWS Secret Access Key and AWS Access Key.
-The interface can support multiple battery deployments, each of which might be associated with different credientials, and so this authentication information is not stored with the application, but in a (more) secure file on the server.
-Thus, use the template in "[auth](auth/dummy.cred)" to specify your credentials.
-Any files of this format that you add to this folder will be available for users to select from.
-You will also need to fill in the file called "bogus_secrets.py" and rename it to secrets.py for the variables `SECRET_KEY` and `app_url` and when you are ready for deployment, change the `debug` variable to 0.

-### HTTPS
-The docker container is set up to have a secure connection with https (port 443).
-You can set this up manually, or use a cron job to generate a new certificate (steps detailed below).

-#### Manual Setup
-To do it manually, you must walk through the steps at [https://gethttpsforfree.com/](https://gethttpsforfree.com/), and note that this would need to be done every three months.
-Note that when you run the python server to verify owning the domain, you may need to stop the local nginx (which is also using port 80):

-      sudo service nginx stop

-I installed this in [scripts/prepare_instance.sh](scripts/prepare_instance.sh) because it's nice to have a local nginx (outside of the docker container) if you ever want to debug with `python manage.py runserver 0.0.0.0:8000` outside of the container.

-Back to setting up HTTPS - it's basically an exercise in copy pasting, and you should follow the steps to a T to generate the certificates on the server.
-The docker image will take care of setting up the web server (the nginx.conf file).

-#### Setup via cron job

-Make the following directory:

-      /var/www/.well-known/acme-challenge/

 ### Encrypted database connection